Relating consciously allows us to heal old wounds from the past and to redefine our understanding of love in a more mature way.

 Depending on our personalities we tend to communicate and relate in a certain way.

-When situations get emotionally charged, the way I react is showing me a particular style of relating with others.
+When situations get emotionally charged, the way I react is showing me a particular style of relating to others.

 Do I need to always be right?